sanzeeb3/email-notifications-for-wp-ulike/readme.txt

 == Description ==

-Sends email notification to you (site administrator) whenever you got a like on a post or comment. 👍 >> 📧
+Sends email notification to you (post authors) whenever you got a like on your post or comment. 👍 >> 📧

 Install and activate the plugin -- that's it.
 Absolutely no configuration required.